drcscodes/drcs.codes/docs/ai/slides/probabilistic-inference.md

 The primitive element in any sampling algorithm is the generation of samples from a known probability distribution.

 Feed a sample from U(1, 1) to the inverse CDF of a distribution to sample the distribution.
+TODO: example.

 ## Prior Sampling